java9-modularity/gradle-modules-plugin/ReadMe.txt

   prefix = test-project
   xyz    = indicating the gradle version which is used in that subfolder,
            e.g: 5.3.1 => gradle version 5.3.1, 601 => gradle version 6.0.1
-  -li    = hyphe followed by "li" indicating that these sub-folders contain gradle projects
+  -li    = hyphen followed by "li" indicating that these sub-folders contain gradle projects
            providing a library
   ?      = single character stating the (main) purpose of the gradle project
            b => a library consuming other libraries of type t or m